andriyslyusar/SwiftyKeychainKit/README.md

 ## License

-SwiftyKeychain is available under the MIT license.
-See the LICENSE file for more info.
+SwiftyKeychainKit is available under the MIT license.
+See the [LICENSE file](https://github.com/andriyslyusar/SwiftyKeychainKit/blob/master/LICENSE) for more info.